Work with activities

 Find your activities

 You can find your activities under My Work.
-Once there, click the Activities icon (Dynamics 365 for Customer Engagement) or the Activities tile (Microsoft Dynamics CRM).
+Once there, select the Activities icon (Dynamics 365 Customer Engagement (on-premises)) or the Activities tile (Microsoft Dynamics CRM).

 Change your activities view